fcgdam/ESP8266-base64/README.md

 # ESP8266-base64

-These are functions to encode and decode data to and from the Base64 format.
+These are functions used to encode and decode data to and from the Base64 format.

 The original code is from this github repository: https://github.com/AxisCommunications/arduino-websocket-server/blob/master/Base64.cpp.

 ## API:

-There are two functions: one for encode and one for decode:
+The library provides two functions: one for encoding data into Base64 and one for decode the Base64 data:

  int encoded_lenght = b64_encode( char *data_out, char *data_in, int data_in_lenght );